 That way, we can identify which steps of the pipeline have a significant or no significant impact on the results.

 Due to the massive number of pipelines (2000+) this step will also act as a filtering step.
 If a step in the pipeline is found to not have statistically significance in determining the community data, then it doesn’t matter statistically which program we use in that step.
 Therefore, a single program of that step will be selected (with good reasoning) and pipelines involving this program in that step will be kept, while pipelines that involve other programs in that step will be filtered out.
 This will reduce the number of pipelines to analyze.

+I am trying to envision what this analysis would look like.
+If say the first steps do not matter and they are perfect, then the y variable would be 0 for these combinations, and they would not show as significant.
+If there is one step that results in a bias, the values would be positive, and they would show up as significant.
+So the significant variables are the ones you want to exclude?
+How would you incorporate the variation of the three replicates into this analysis?
+Are you going to check if for each pipeline 0 is in the confidence interval?

 Question 2: Which pipelines produce community composition data that does not significantly differ from the expected community composition, and which pipelines differ the least from the expected?